Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             by this value (nucleotides) for searching the associated TSSs (--tss_files is provided).
 Default is 5.
-      --table_best, -tb     The output table only includes the information of the highest expressed library.
-Default is False.
       --terminator_files TERMINATOR_FILES [TERMINATOR_FILES ...], -e TERMINATOR_FILES [TERMINATOR_FILES ...]
                             Paths of terminator gff files for comparing transcripts and terminators.
 Default is None.